Sessions Records Labels Search Tunes Covers Main FAQ

 The First Medleys

-From the middle of the '60s the pieces performed in Miles Davis's concerts were organised in suites, that is in medleys without any break between the pieces.
+From the middle of the '60s the pieces performed in Miles Davis' concerts were organised in suites, that is in medleys without any break between the pieces.
 The first experiments of this type can be traced back to the concerts at the end of 1965, during the performances immediately following his nine month absence from the music scene due to a medical operation in April and the domestic accident that followed.

 It was probably during this long period of convalescence that Miles conceived his new idea.
 In the recordings made at Plugged Nickel (December 1965), the pieces are, in fact, performed in close sequence.
 This is not to say that they can be called medleys yet, as there is no real interrelation between the pieces, but the elimination of pauses between one piece and the next was the first step towards the conception of a "suite."